 Practice and Procedure:

 The influence of the British Judicial System continues in significant aspects.
 The official language for Court proceedings in the High Court & the Supreme Court is English.
 Lawyers don a gown and a band as part of their uniform and Judges are addressed as “My Lord”.
+The procedural law of the land as well as most commercial and corporate laws are modeled on English laws.
+English case law is often referred to and relied upon both by lawyers and judges.
+As in

 There is a great tradition and emphasis on oral arguments.
 Counsels are seldom restrained in oral arguments and complex hearings may well take days of arguments to conclude.